One of the biggest and best VPN names in the business, HideMyAss! (HMA) has been protecting its users' privacy for more than 15 years.

 The HideMyAss! support site offers a wide range of resources, including setup guides, a searchable knowledgebase, FAQs, a web forum, and 24/7 live chat for anything urgent.

 The web content isn't as in-depth or well-presented as some of the competition.
 ExpressVPN has a host of detailed setup guides, all easily accessible in a couple of clicks from the support page.
 HideMyAss! doesn't organize its articles quite as neatly, and when you do find them, there's less information, and occasionally some questionable points.

-(For example, the Windows setup tutorial starts by talking about downloading the latest version of the .NET Framework, for instance, before saying there's nothing out of the ordinary about warnings that the TAP driver isn't signed, and recommending you fix this by disabling driver signing checks.
-This isn't necessarily bad advice if you know what you're doing, but it's also seriously advanced stuff, and we wouldn't expect it to appear in a general installation tutorial for all levels of user.)
+For example, various troubleshooting guides include recommendations for disabling Windows driver signing checks, resetting the Winsock catalog and other technical steps.
+This isn't necessarily bad advice if you know what you're doing, but it's also seriously advanced stuff with implications for your security and other apps, and we wouldn't expect it to appear in a general installation tutorial for all levels of user.

-If you can't wait, live chat is on hand for near instant assistance.
-We posed a Windows setup question and within a couple of minutes, a support agent began giving us a helpful and accurate solution.
+If you can't wait, live chat is on hand for swift assistance.
+We asked about a Windows installation issue, and within minutes, a support agent began giving us a helpful and accurate solution.
 That works for us, and overall, we think HideMyAss! should be able to help you solve most common VPN issues.

 HideMyAss! review: Final verdict